Master's or Doctoral candidates, usually 2-4 weeks.

 Description of Training Program:

-The KKI Nutrition Department provides hands-on training to graduate and post-graduate students, as well as those practicing clinicians wanting more in-depth experiences in developmental disabilities and nutrition within an interdisciplinary context.
-Experiences are based on an individuals' goals and objectives, and can be short or long term.
+The Kennedy Krieger Nutrition Department provides hands-on training to graduate and post-graduate students, nutrition interns and those practicing clinicians wanting more in-depth experiences in developmental disabilities and nutrition within an interdisciplinary context.
+Experiences are based on an individuals' goals and objectives.

 Working within interdisciplinary teams, nutritionists at Kennedy Krieger Institute address the nutritional needs of children, adolescents and some adults who have neurodevelopmental disabilities, such as cerebral palsy, spina bifida, seizure disorders, feeding disorders, and head and spinal cord injuries.
 We specify food intake to meet each individual's identified needs, modify nutrient composition and texture consistency of diets, translate prescribed orders into meal plans, pinpoint food/supplement choices and preparation techniques.
 Nutrition fosters behavioral changes through education and counseling in the inpatient, day treatment and outpatient settings.